bitnami/charts/TESTING.md

 * [Trivy](https://aquasecurity.github.io/trivy/v0.17.0/)
 * Helm lint

 Static analysis is needed for all assets.
 The need for other test types will be determined based on the asset needs.
-If your asset has a user interface, you will <span style="text-decoration:underline;">need</span> to include the following tests:
+If your asset has a user interface, you will **need** to include the following tests:

 * Cypress
 * Goss